radareorg/blog/content/posts/crackme_with_tl.md

  ....
 | 0x00000f8a      9847     blx r3
 ```
-We could see that one of the arguments passed to this print function is a **JNIEnv** struct pointer which contains info about many callback function (For detailed explaination about JNI , take a look at this [wiki](https://en.wikipedia.org/wiki/Java_Native_Interface))
+We could see that one of the arguments passed to this print function is a **JNIEnv** struct pointer which contains info about many callback functions (For detailed explaination about JNI , take a look at this [wiki](https://en.wikipedia.org/wiki/Java_Native_Interface))

-Thia program uses this type of call 3 times, with the indexes 0x2A4, 0x290 and 0x29C.
+This program uses such type of call 3 times, with the indexes 0x2A4, 0x290 and 0x29C.

-To retreive the names of the corresponding functions, we can directly use the [jni.h](https://github.com/sivaramaaa/CTF_repo/blob/master/NDH2k12/jniapi.h) file or this [doc](https://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/functions.html#wp23720) which contains the indexes in the JNIEnv interface function table :
+To retreive the names of corresponding functions, we can directly use [jni.h](https://github.com/sivaramaaa/CTF_repo/blob/master/NDH2k12/jniapi.h) file or this [doc](https://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/functions.html#wp23720) which contains indexes in JNIEnv interface function table :

 ```cc
 0x24A / 4 = 169 --> const jbyte* GetStringUTFChars(JNIEnv *env, jstring string, jboolean *isCopy);